-The Hillside Gold Project encompasses Exploration Licence Applications E45/4824, E45/4708 and E45/4709 held by Macarthur Lithium Pty Ltd ("MLi"), a wholly owned subsidiary of Macarthur Minerals.
-The Company has also entered into an option agreement to acquire Exploration Licence E45/4685, which immediately adjoins the tenements of the Hillside Gold Project.
+The Hillside Gold Project encompasses Exploration Licence E45/4685, E45/4824, E45/4708 and E45/4709 held by Macarthur Lithium Pty Ltd ("MLi"), a wholly owned subsidiary of Macarthur Minerals and E45/4685 which MLi entered into an option agreement to acquire 100% of the tenement.
 This group of tenements are located approximately 185 kilometres ("km") South East of Port Hedland and 50 km South West of Marble Bar (the "Hillside Gold Project").

 The Hillside Gold Project is highly prospective for gold and copper.
 The area has previously been explored by various companies for gold, copper, zinc and lead but limited drilling exists.
-Historical rock chip sampling by Great Southern Mines in 1998 returned 37 samples grading above one gram per tonne (g/t) up to a maximum of 447 g/t Au.